windytan/redsea/README.md

 -e, --feed-through     Echo the input signal to stdout and print
                        decoded groups to stderr

--f, --file             Use an audio file as input
+-f, --file FILENAME    Use an audio file as input

 -h, --input-hex        Input is hex groups in the RDS Spy format